TILLAMOOK FALL 2025

 7. Let frico cool completely, then store in an airtight container.
 It will stay crisp at room temperature for up to 1 day.
 For longer storage, keep in the refrigerator for 3–4 days, layering with parchment paper; reheat in a skillet or oven to crisp before serving.
 Frico can also be frozen in a single layer, then reheated until crisp.

-This yogurt dressing is a simple template—just combine plain yogurt, olive oil, and lemon juice (or vinegar) for a creamy, tangy base.
+This yogurt dressing is a simple template for a creamy, tangy base.
 From there, it’s easy to customize: add fresh herbs, a pinch of cayenne pepper, or a touch of honey to suit your taste.
 This approach shows how a single base can become many different dressings, letting you adjust flavor on the fly without extra fuss.

 1 tablespoon olive oil